x1mdev/Lazy-Recon/README.md

   bash lazy domain.tld
 ```

-The script will create to files: domainsfile.txt & resolveddomains.txt
+The script will create two files: domainsfile.txt & resolveddomains.txt

+After this it will run webscreenshot on the resolveddomains.txt file.
+Just sit back and relax

 ## ToDo